keivrijdag/keivrijdag/README.md

 Date|Topic
 ---|---
 2019-01-21|[Extra Giocomonday) Correlation between narcissism and throat patch shape (e.g. not in the shape of a penis) in tayra (Eira barbara)
+2019-01-28|Ninkasi, Gambrinus, Giacomo: stopping the trend?
-2019-01-28|[no topic yet, feel encouraged to submit one]
+2019-02-11|[no topic yet, feel encouraged to submit one]

 ## Discussed